-- 13.4.11 For customers that are legal arrangements, reporting institutions are required to understand the nature of the customer's business, its ownership, and control structure. - 13.4.12 Reporting institutions are required to identify the customer and verify its identity through the following information: - (a) name, legal form and proof of existence, or any reliable references to verify the identity of the customer; - (b) the powers that regulate and bind the customer, as well as the names of relevant persons having a Senior Management position in the customer; and - (c) the address of the registered office, and if different, a principal place of business. - 13.4.13 Reporting institutions are required to identify and take reasonable measures to verify the identity of beneficial owners through the following information: - (a) for trusts, the identity of the settlor, the trustee(s), the protector (if any), the beneficiaries or class of beneficiaries, and any other natural person exercising ultimate effective control over the trust (including through a chain of control/ ownership); or - (b) for other types of legal arrangements, the identity of persons in equivalent or similar positions. - 13.4.14 Reporting institutions may rely on a third party to verify the identity of the beneficiaries when it is not practical to identify every beneficiary. - 13.4.15 Where reliance is placed on third parties under Paragraph 13.4.14, reporting institutions are required to comply with Paragraph 16 on Reliance on Third Parties.
+- 13.4.11 For customers that are legal arrangements, reporting institutions are required to understand the nature of the customer's business, its ownership, and control structure. - 13.4.12 Reporting institutions are required to identify the customer and verify its identity through the following information: - (a) name, legal form and proof of existence, or any reliable references to verify the identity of the customer; - (b) the powers that regulate and bind the customer, as well as the names of relevant persons having a senior management position in the customer; and - (c) the address of the registered office, and if different, a principal place of business.

+- 13.4.13 Reporting institutions are required to identify and take reasonable measures to verify the identity of beneficial owners through the following information: - (a) for trusts, the identity of the settlor, the trustee(s), the protector (if any), the beneficiaries or class of beneficiaries, and any other natural person exercising ultimate effective control over the trust (including through a chain of control/ ownership); or - (b) for other types of legal arrangements, the identity of persons in equivalent or similar positions. - 13.4.14 For the purpose of identifying beneficiaries of trusts that are designated by characteristics or by class under Paragraph 13.4.13, reporting institutions are required to obtain sufficient information concerning the beneficiary in order to be satisfied that it would be able to establish the identity of the beneficiary at the time of the payout or when the beneficiary intends to exercise vested rights. - 13.4.15 Reporting institutions may rely on a third party to verify the identity of the beneficiaries when it is not practical to identify every beneficiary. - 13.4.16 Where reliance is placed on third parties under Paragraph13.4.15, reporting institutions are required to comply withParagraph 16 on Reliance on Third Parties.